jhonsen/dj.github.io/_posts/2019-03-01-Obesity-Prediction.md

 To have models with high interpretability and predictive power, I used `Logistic Regression` (LR) and `Random Forest` (RF) classifier, respectively.
 I setup a pipeline that ran feature scaling and 10-fold cross-validation (CV) on each of the two classifiers.
 This pipleline was used for the _training set_, to get the best set of hyperparameters.
 Once, grid-searching was completed, the optimized models were used to make predictions on the _test set_.

 For the app deployment, the entire dataset was used for training.
 The trained model was embedded in a Python `Flask` app, which utilizes `d3.js` sliders as input method.
-Visit this [page](https://obesity-predictor.herokuapp.com/) for deployed app.

  ![Figure0]({{site.url}}/images/shortervid.gif)

+**Checkout this web app**,  [here](https://obesity-predictor.herokuapp.com/).

 **Performance Evaluation**.
 In general, the performance of Logistic Regression (LR) is comparable with that of Random Forest (RF) classfier (**Figure 1**).
 The LR model has a slightly higher <u>accuracy</u> than RF.
 However, the <u>recall score</u> for RF is better than that of LR.
 The latter is of great importance in healthcare, as <u>it would be costly to misclassify someone who has an obesity-related disease as healthy</u>.
 That was the reason I chose Random Forest Classifier as the best model to use for deployment.
    ![Figure1]({{site.url}}/images/GridoptimizedModels.png)